fozbstudios/occmodel/conda-recipes/README.md

     conda build <recipe directory>

+If you then want to install from the local build:

+    conda install --use-local <recipe package>

-See [Conda Docs >> Building packages](http://conda.pydata.org/docs/building/build.html) for information on how to make a recipe, or just look at the plethora of examples on the [conda-recipes](https://github.com/conda/conda-recipes) github page.
+See [Conda Docs >> Building packages](http://conda.pydata.org/docs/building/build.html) for information on how to make, build and install a recipe, or just look at the plethora of examples on the [conda-recipes](https://github.com/conda/conda-recipes) github page.